Subaru Forester

 Likewise, how do you tell which CV joint is clicking?
 If it clicks going right it is the right outer joint.
 If it clicks going left it is the left outer joint.
 The clicking comes from the ball bearings inside the joint moveing in the worn out sections of the joint.

-See also: How to change fuel pump subaru forester?
+See also: How to replace 2011 subaru forester tail light?

 Contents